dimitarvp/json-log-histogram-rust/README.md

 {"type": "B","bar": "abcd"}
 ```

-The output histogram would contain a count of 2 for type B and 1 for type A.
+The output histogram would report a count of 2 for type B and 1 for type A. It would also report total of 73 bytes for type B and 26 for type A.

 ### How to compile and use